pieteradejong/MacOS-Performance-Monitor/ROADMAP.md

 - [ ] Historical data/trends
 - [ ] Customizable thresholds
 - [ ] Notifications for critical states
+- [ ] Prominent \"What you can do now\" action panel in the Overview tab that suggests concrete next steps (e.g. close heavy apps, free disk space, restart) based on current bottlenecks.

 ## 8. Next Steps